Aliases for POLR3E Gene

 GeneCards Summary for POLR3E Gene

 POLR3E (RNA Polymerase III Subunit E) is a Protein Coding gene.
 Diseases associated with POLR3E include Cataract 31, Multiple Types and Plasma Cell Neoplasm.
 Among its related pathways are RNA Polymerase III Transcription Initiation and Activated PKN1 stimulates transcription of AR (androgen receptor) regulated genes KLK2 and KLK3.
-Gene Ontology (GO) annotations related to this gene include DNA-directed 5-3 RNA polymerase activity and RNA polymerase III activity.
+Gene Ontology (GO) annotations related to this gene include DNA-directed 5'-3' RNA polymerase activity and RNA polymerase III activity.

 UniProtKB/Swiss-Prot Summary for POLR3E Gene